publicdocs/uscode/assets/md/titles/usc12/us/usc/t12/ch14/schII/m__us_usc_t12_s1782.md

             Any insured credit union which—

-                (i) maintains procedures reasonably adapted to avoid any inadvertent error and, unintentionally and as a result of such an error, fails to submit any certified statement under subsection (b)(1) of this section within the period of time required or submits a false or misleading certified statement under such subsection; or
+                (i) maintains procedures reasonably adapted to avoid any inadvertent error and, unintentionally and as a result of such an error, fails to submit any certified statement under subsection (b)(1) within the period of time required or submits a false or misleading certified statement under such subsection; or

                 (ii) submits the statement at a time which is minimally after the time required,